AdaCore/learn/lectures/01_Overview/book/02_A_Bouncing_Ball.rst

    with Display;       use Display;
    with Display.Basic; use Display.Basic;

-Note that, in this case, we've written the **with** to declare a dependency between my program and the graphical environment, and we've written **use** as well on those same packages of the same libraries.
-We will see why this **use** clause might be useful.
+Note that, in this case, we've written the :ada:`with` to declare a dependency between my program and the graphical environment, and we've written :ada:`use` as well on those same packages of the same libraries.
+We will see why this :ada:`use` clause might be useful.

 In this declaration, we're creating a new variable called *Ball*, which is of type *Shape_Id*: